 In order to safeguard each student's happiness and well-being, and ensure the highest standards of personal achievement for all.
 Any allegation that a student may make about a member of staff is considered most serious and the investigation into such situations would be conducted by Leadership.
-If through investigation, it is found that a student has made a malicious allegation about his/her teacher the following action will be taken:
+If after a thorough investigation, it is found that a student has made a malicious allegation about his/her teacher the following action will be taken:

 - a.
-A fixed term suspension for the student will be imposed. - b.
+A fixed term suspension for the student may be imposed. - b.
 The student may be removed from the teacher's lessons to work with another member of staff. - c.
-This decision will be made with the member of staff concerned. - d.
-Staff will be reminded of procedures to keep themselves safe and not be alone in the company of or have conversations with the student on their own. - e.
-If the student makes a second malicious allegation against a member of staff, permanent exclusion will be considered.
+An Off site direction will be considered. - d.
+This decision will be made with the member of staff concerned. - e.
+Staff will be reminded of procedures to keep themselves safe and not be alone in the company of or have conversations with the student on their own. - f.
+If the student makes a second malicious allegation against a member of staff, permanent exclusion will be explored.